-THE NEXT MEETING OF THE PARISH COUNCIL WILL BE THE ANNUAL MEETING HELD ON TUESDAY 3RD MAY 2016 AT 7.30 PM IN THE CHURCH ROOMS TOLLESHUNT D'ARCY ROAD.
-TO SEE THE AGENDA FOR THIS MEETING GO TO AGENDAS PAGE ON THE LIST ON THE LEFT HAND SIDE OF THE HOME PAGE .
+THE NEXT MEETING OF THE PARISH COUNCIL WILL BE THE ORDINARY MEETING HELD ON TUESDAY 6TH MARCH 2018 AT 7.30 PM IN ST NICHOLAS VILLAGE HALL TO SEE THE AGENDA FOR THIS MEETING GO TO AGENDAS PAGE ON THE LIST ON THE LEFT HAND SIDE OF THE HOME PAGE .

 TO SEE LOCAL PLANNING APPLICATIONS click here